 NO COMPLETE REPORT of the activities accomplished by Kiwanis clubs is practically possible.
-For some years an annual volume entitled "Kiwanis Activities" was published including the reported activities, but even these gave no complete data as to all that clubs accomplished.
-Even if every service activity were reported and the number of projects multiplied several times by these additional items the record would still come far short of furnishing an accurate measure of the achievements of Kiwanis since its origin in 1915 or an adequate gauge of its worth.
+Even if every service activity were reported and the number of projects multiplied several times the record would still come far short of furnishing an accurate measure of the achievements of Kiwanis since its origin in 1915 or an adequate gauge of its worth.

-For, notwithstanding all that Kiwanis does for under-privileged children and community betterment, for the improvement of business and professional standards and of the relation between the farmer and the city man, for the advancement of vocational guidance and the development of intelligent and responsible citizenship, the real genius of Kiwanis is to be found in its ability to harness the bonds of fellowship to the task of constructive community leadership, and to inspire in a representative group of citizens an enthusiasm for the general welfare of the community.
+For, notwithstanding all that Kiwanis does for underprivileged children and community betterment, for the improvement of business and professional standards and of the relation between the farmer and the city man, for the advancement of vocational guidance and the development of intelligent and responsible citizenship, the real genius of Kiwanis is to be found in its ability to harness the bonds of fellowship to the task of constructive community leadership, and to inspire in a representative group of citizens an enthusiasm for the general welfare of the community.